-'the two brothers have separated'

-(Tale of Igor's Campaign, 12th century)
+"the two brothers have separated" (Tale of Igor's Campaign, XII c)

-From about the turn of the 13th century, the dual begins to decline and be gradually replaced by the plural, as evidenced by instances such as those in (10) and (11):
+From about the turn of the XIII century, the dual begins to decline and be gradually replaced by the plural, as evidence by instances such as those in (10):

-(10) na svoi rouky (compare roucě 'hands-DU')
+- (10) na svoi rouky (cf. roucĕ)

-on self's hands-PL

-'On one's hands'

-(Kliment's will, 13th century)

-(11) pomozi rabomŭ svoimŭ Ivanou o Oleksiju

-help servants-PL self's-PL Ivan and Oleksiy
+on self's hands-pl hands-dual (Kliment's will, XIII c.) - (11) pomozi rabomŭ svoimŭ Ivanou o Oleksiju help servants-pl. self's-pl.
+Ivan and Oleksiy (St. Niphon, XIII c)

-'Help his servants Ivan and Oleksiy'

-(St. Niphon, 13th century)

-The gradual loss of the dual first targeted the forms in oblique Cases (Old Russian has inherited the seven-case system from the Old Church Slavonic, with subsequent loss of the vocative), leaving out the nominative.
-This was because the morphological case distinctions available in the plural were neutralized in the dual, possibly due to a markedness-triggered impoverishment process (Nevins 2011).
-According to Ivanov

-(1983), some of the pressure for the loss of dual came from the speakers' motivation to distinguish different oblique Case forms, something that the plural system could furnish much more efficiently than the dual one.
-It is believed that the loss of the dual number has started around the 13th century with nouns with inherent duality in their lexical entries, such as 'hands' that could be used without the overt quantity word (cf. (10) and (11)) and consequently spread to other nouns, with parallel emergence of dva 'two' as a full blown numeral.
-The nominative dual ending was the last one to disappear, being retained at that stage in the numeral phrases using the overt numeral dva 'two'.
-After the disappearance of the dual from the number system of Russian, that ending 'naturally lost the dual meaning and was naturally merged with the morphologically identical Genitive singular forms' (Shahmatov 1957: 213 - our translation S&S).
-This merger has started from the masculine gender paradigm, extending to neuter, and finally, to feminine genders.
-Table 1, showing partial declination paradigms, illustrates the homophony in all three genders.
+The gradual loss of the dual first targeted the forms in oblique cases (Old Russian has inherited the seven-case system from the Old Church Slavonic, with subsequent loss of the vocative), leaving out the nominative.
+This was because the morphological case distinctions available in the plural were neutralized in the dual, possibly due to a markedness-triggered impoverishment process (cf. Nevins 2011).
+According to Ivanov (1983), some of the pressure for the loss of dual came from the speakers' motivation to distinguish different oblique case forms, something that the plural system could furnish much more efficiently than the dual one.
+It is believed that the loss of the dual number has started around XIII century with nouns with inherent duality in their lexical entries, such as "hands" that could be used without the overt quantity word (cf. (10)) and consequently spread to other nouns, with more or less parallel emergence of dva "two" as a full blown numeral.
+The nominative dual ending was the last one to disappear, being retained at that stage in the number system of Russian, that ending "...naturally lost the dual meaning and was naturally merged with the morphologically identical genitive singular forms..."
+(Shahmatov 1957:213).
+This merge has started from the masculine gender paradigm, extending to neuter, and finally, to feminine genders.
+Table 1 showing the partial declination paradigms gives an idea of the homophony in all three genders:

-Number

-Case Singular Dual Plural
+Number Case Singular Dual Plural

-Masculine (rab 'slave')
+Masculine (rab "slave")

-Nominative rab-й rab-й rab-a
+Nom rab-й rab-a rab-i

-Genitive rab-a rab-u rab-й
+Gen rab-a rab-u rab-й

-Neuter ( město 'town')
+Neuter (město "town")

-Nominative mĕst-o mĕst-a mĕst-a
+Nom mĕst-o mĕst-a mĕst-a

-Genitive mĕst-a mĕst-ou mĕst-ŭ
+Gen mĕst-a mĕst-ou mĕst-ŭ

-Feminine (glava 'head')
+Feminine (glava "head")

-Nominative glav-a glav-ĕ glav-y
+Nom glav-a glav-ĕ glav-y

-Genitive glav-y glav-u glav-ŭ
+Gen glav-y glav-u glav-ŭ

-Table 1

-Old Russian number inflection in Nominative and Genitive.
+TABLE 1.
+Old Russian number inflection in Nominative and Genitive two hour-dual. step-dual. row-dual

-Some evidence for this transition comes from the change of the stress pattern in certain monosyllabic masculine nouns, as shown in (5), repeated here:
+Some evidence for this transition comes from the change of the stress pattern in certain monosyllabic masculine nouns, as shown in (5), repeated again here: